senzing-garage/knowledge-base/HOWTO/bring-up-ELK-stack.md

 # How to bring up an ELK stack

 The following gives steps and an outline on how to bring up an ELK stack for docker-compose stacks.
-An existing ELK stack with exists in the [docker-compose-demo](https://github.com/Senzing/docker-compose-demo/blob/main/resources/postgresql/docker-compose-rabbitmq-postgresql-with-ELK.yaml) github repository.
+An existing ELK stack exists in the [docker-compose-demo](https://github.com/Senzing/docker-compose-demo/blob/main/resources/postgresql/docker-compose-rabbitmq-postgresql-with-ELK.yaml) github repository.
 This page assumes a working knowledge of docker and docker-compose.

 ## Prerequisites